 Information You Provide to Us:

-Huxley Communications collects information about you when you visit and/or purchase products or services from this website.
+Huxley Communications collects information about you when you visit and/or purchase products or services from this website or when using and the Expert Wi-Fi application.
 Some of this information is automatically collected, and some is collected when you interact with the site.
 The type of information that is automatically collected can include date and time of access of the site, the Internet protocol address of the computer that you are using, the domain and host from which you access the Internet, your browser software and operating system, and the specific activities you are engaged in while visiting the Site.
 When you interact with this site, such as by completing an application or form, information such as your name, postal address and email address may be collected.
 Of course, you may choose not to provide certain information to Huxley Communications, but if so, you may not be able to participate in certain Huxley Communications activities and transactions.
+Huxley Communications collects and processes information provided directly by you when you install the Expert Wi-Fi App and register for an account to use the App.
+Specifically, this information includes: Your name, email address, location, user’s phone or contact book data, user’s inventory of installed apps, and user’s screen recording; Browser information and session cookies related to your access and use of the App; Data insights Huxley Communications attains based on correlation and analytics of your information collected in providing the App, which may be used in aggregated and dis-aggregated formats or to obtain trend analytics, to provide the App; and Use of the above-described collected information in aggregated and dis-aggregated formats to enhance our current App or to provide App features.

 Use of “Cookies” and Other Technologies: